 The symposia are sessions in which invited speakers share new results on a given topic with other researchers.
 The aim is to reflect and compare data with other perhaps contradictory results and to discuss new hypotheses and concepts for further research with well established colleagues.

-In every concurrent symposium three 30-minute lectures will be presented, that provide an update and understanding of new developments and innovations in a certain area.
+In every concurrent symposium three 25-minute lectures will be presented, that provide an update and understanding of new developments and innovations in a certain area.

-The Scientific Committee of the ESHG determines topics for these 90 minutes sessions which will best serve the educational needs of the attendees.
+The Scientific Committee of the ESHG determines topics for these 60 minutes sessions which will best serve the educational needs of the attendees.
 Particular care is taken to ensure that these sessions address basic issues and focus on the educational aspect.
 Those sessions are not intended for experts in the respective fields, but are designed to give a general basic introduction to a particular topic.
-Educational session 13, organised by the ESHG-Y, offers a dedicated session for the younger generation of the genetic community.

 Workshops are sessions in which the speakers are expected to share with the audience their personal experience in a field, either clinical or basic.
-These sessions are addressed to participants who wish to acquire practical knowledge on a specific subject, and therefore an interactive discussion during or at the end of the workshop is expected (except for on-demand sessions).
+These sessions are addressed to participants who wish to acquire practical knowledge on a specific subject, and therefore an interactive discussion through a live chat during or at the end of the workshop is expected (except for on-demand sessions).

-Posters are numerically the major scientific presentations of the meeting.
-Most attendees bring a poster showing data and progress with their personal research.
-Posters offer an excellent opportunity for people interested in a particular topic to meet and exchange ideas and network with other researchers.
-Posters should NOT be used to advertise a product or service.
-Like a paper, a poster abstract should detail the focus of the presentation and the way(s) in which it contributes to the body of knowledge in its field.
+e-Posters are numerically the major scientific presentations of the meeting.
+Most attendees bring an e-Poster showing data and progress with their personal research. e-Posters offer an excellent opportunity for people interested in a particular topic to meet and exchange ideas and network with other researchers. e-Posters should NOT be used to advertise a product or service.
+Like a paper, an ePoster abstract should detail the focus of the presentation and the way(s) in which it contributes to the body of knowledge in its field.

-The four 1-hour slots marked “Poster Viewing with the Authors” should be used for communication and interaction with the poster authors, who are requested to be at their posters at these times.
-Posters will generally be on display during the whole conference for free e-Poster viewing in the virtual platform until November 1, 2021.
+The four 45-minutes slots marked “e-Poster Viewing with the Authors” should be used for communication and interaction with the e-Poster authors, who are requested to be available via chat at these times. e-Posters will generally be on display during the whole conference for free e-Poster viewing in the virtual platform until November 1, 2021.